 F-16s add a powerful upgrade to the fleet.
 But there’s a problem with the order: Ukraine doesn’t have enough pilots who can fly the planes.

 Traditional solutions to this problem come with their own issues.
-Aircraft training is extremely expensive, seats are limited, and the courses often require long-distance travel.
-The conventional alternative is dome simulators, but these are also costly to develop.
+Aircraft training is extremely expensive, seats are limited, and courses often require long-distance travel.
+The conventional alternative is dome simulators, but these have hefty price tags too.
 They’re also vast machines that require their own dedicated buildings.

 “The training time of a fighter pilot is compressed by 30 to 50%,” Toikkanen says.
 “When every year costs millions, that’s a very significant change.”

-Ukraine has an urgent need for fast and affordable training.
-F-16s could intercept enemy jets and establish areas of air superiority — but only with enough pilots to fly them.
+Ukraine has an urgent need for this fast and affordable training.
+The new F-16s could intercept enemy jets and establish areas of air superiority — but only with enough pilots to fly them.
 To train them, the country recently acquired its first fully-functional XR F-16 system.

 Czech firm Dogfight Boss built the simulator, while Varjo supplied the XR tech.

-After entering the cockpit, pilots can learn the controls, fine-tune their strategies, and fly virtual missions.
+After entering the cockpit, pilots learn the controls, fine-tune their techniques, and fly virtual missions.

-The simulator brings a welcome boost to Ukraine’s air forces.
+Ukraine’s air forces can then reap the benefits.
 But for Varjo, the country is a tiny addition to a ballooning global market.

 “The F-16 in Ukraine is one example of a much broader phenomena,” Toikkanen said.
 “And the phenomena is traditional means of training pilots being replaced by mixed reality technology.”